 - Directions: To determine collar size needed, add 4" to the circumference of your dog's neck; collar should sit higher up on the neck

-- MOST EFFECTIVE NO-PULL SOLUTION: Vet recommended and trainer designed, the Gentle Leader Headcollar is the most effective no-pull solution to help improve walks with your dog
+- MOST EFFECTIVE NO-PULL SOLUTION: Designed by a veterinary behaviorist, the Gentle Leader Headcollar is the most effective no-pull solution to help improve walks with your dog

 - COMFORTABLE DESIGN: Designed with minimal straps to keep your dog cool and made with durable nylon and a padded neoprene nose loop for ultimate comfort